Learning Your Way Without Map or Compass: Panoramic Target Driven Visual Navigation: Experiments

-Our method with no GPS achieves similar performance to our variant with GPS.
+Our method with no LOC achieves similar performance to our variant with LOC.
 As an ablation study, instead of having a separate goal checking model, a \textit{done} action is generated directly from the policy model, and we find that using a separate goal checking model increases the success rate by $0.2 \sim 0.5$.
 In the cases where the policy model incorrectly identifies \textit{done}, it either outputs \textit{done} prematurely or passes the goal without terminating.
 We intentionally keep the amount of training data roughly the same across all environments to evaluate how the performance changes with the complexity of the environment.
 When the number of rooms is over 30, our method starts to struggle to get to the goal.
-Despite the reduction in performance due to environmental complexity, our method performs on average $0.556$ and $0.442$ better in success rate than SLAM and SAC respectively.
-Given that we achieve high accuracy on smaller environments, we believe the performance in \texttt{area1} and \texttt{area2} will go up if trained on more expert trajectories.
+Despite the reduction in performance due to environmental complexity, our method performs on average $0.556$, $0.585$, $0.148$, and $0.442$ better in success rate than RTABMap, DFP, RL (PPO), and SAC respectively.
+Given that we achieve high accuracy in smaller environments, we believe the performance in \texttt{area1} and \texttt{area2} will go up if trained on more expert trajectories.
 A future direction is to analyze the amount of training data needed for a given environmental complexity.
+For more information about the performance of our agents in each of the environments see Table \ref{table:our_performance}.